 His partner, Yebin Mok, was forced to pull out of the first couple of shows after she sustained a nasty injury during training.
 Karina Manta will replace her while she recovers.

 Former sprinter and hurdling athlete Colin Jackson is ditching his running shoes for a pair of skates.

 The 53-year-old hopes his sports background will help him out on the ice, saying in an interview on BBC Breakfast: “I can do a little bit of skating.
 I think with sport in itself you’ve certainly got a bit of balance and that will be transferable in this circumstance.
 How much dancing we’ll do, who knows?!
 We’ll see how the choreography goes.”

 He does know it’s called Dancing on Ice right…

-DJ sonny Jay will be swapping the DJ booth for the ice when the ITV show returns.
+DJ Sonny Jay is swapping the DJ booth for the ice.

 Fans will recognise him from the Capital Radio Breakfast Show, which he hosts alongside Roman Kemp and Sian Welby.

 Revealing the news, he told his co-stars on September 25th: “I’m going to be doing Dancing on Ice!
 I’m so excited, I don’t know how I kept it a secret.”

 And Kemp seems to believe his pal might have what it takes to swipe the glass trophy, saying: “We were talking about it..we’ve been talking about Denise Van Outen and Jason Donovan.
 Move them aside, Sonny’s gonna win this!”